Forrester Releases 2019 Predictions

 - Robots reimagine talent management: Talent leaders will use automation to address the talent scarcity squeeze.

-- VC funding recalibrates: Martech and adtech investments will dry up as investors look to put their money into specific verticals.
+- VC funding recalibrates: Martech and adtech investments will dry up as investors look to put their dollars into specific verticals.

 - Blockchain exposes advertising: Blockchain will allow advertisers to see where waste and abuse lie and how their money is spent in the media-buying supply chain.